Dr Richard Brunner

 About me

-Since August 2023, I have worked part-time (12 months fixed-term) in the Faculty of Social Sciences on behalf of the IMPACT social care implementation project, led from University of Birmingham.
-With my Stirling colleague Rhiann McLean, I am supporting social care stakeholders with using evidence to improve the wellbeing of Personal Assistants for disabled people.
-I am also part-time Research Associate in the Centre for Disability Research, Department of Sociology, University of Glasgow where my research is in collaboration with Glasgow Disability Alliance, a disabled people's organisation.
-Our focus is 'Future Visions for Social Care'.
-Prior to these, I researched disabled peoples' experiences in England and Scotland during Covid-19, in a collaboration between University of Glasgow and the London School of Hygiene and Tropical Medicine.
+Since August 2023, I have worked for IMPACT on 12-month fixed-term contracts in the Faculty of Social Sciences.
+IMPACT is an ESRC/Health Foundation-funded social care implementation project, led from University of Birmingham.
+Up to Aug 2024, with Rhiann McLean, I supported social care stakeholders with using evidence to improve the wellbeing of Personal Assistants for disabled people.
+I now work with Jen Wallace on an IMPACT project on perceptions of social care.
+I am also part-time Research Fellow at the Centre for Disability Research, University of Glasgow.
+Here, I conduct research with Glasgow Disability Alliance on 'Future Visions for Social Care'.
+Prior to these, I researched disabled peoples' experiences in England and Scotland during Covid-19 (University of Glasgow/LSHTM).
 My Ph.D. in Sociology (University of Glasgow, 2011-2015) explored what people are able to do and be after being in psychiatric hospital using qualitative methods and the capabilities approach.
-From 2015-2019 I became Research Associate with What Works Scotland also at University of Glasgow, facilitating Collaborative Action Research with public services.
-Prior to these I worked as Research Fellow at University of Strathclyde in the School of Education (2008-11), conducting qualitative research into topics including disabled parents, educational transitions, domestic abuse prevention, and teaching and human rights.
-My previous career included support work with homeless people, mental health advocacy, community development, and policy work in the statutory and third sectors with a focus on equality and diversity, disability and mental health.
+From 2015-2019 I was Research Associate with What Works Scotland also at University of Glasgow, facilitating Collaborative Action Research with public services.
+My previous career included work with homeless people, mental health advocacy, community development, and policy work in the statutory and third sectors with a focus on equality and diversity.
 I have written, published, collaboratively produced, and disseminated widely from my research, seeking conceptual and empirical impact in academic, policy, practice and social contexts.
 I have an MSc. in Social Policy (LSE, 2002), an MSc. in Social Research (GCU, 2010), and a degree in Sociology from the University of East London (1989).

 Research